Political Theory, American Politics, International Relations

 B.A., University of Maine (Philosophy), 2008

-Andrew is currently finishing his PhD in Political Science at the University of California Santa Barbara in 2022.
+Andrew Johnson obtained his Ph.D. in Political Science from the University of California Santa Barbara in 2022.
 He is currently a Visiting Assistant Professor at Loyola Marymount University, where he is teaching courses in political theory and policing.
-His major field is in Political Theory and secondary fields are in International Relations and American Politics.
-He has an emphasis in Global Studies and has taught for the Black Studies and Sociology departments.
-Andrew has an MA in Philosophy (French minor) from Louisiana State University and a BA in Philosophy (graduated with high honors from the Honor's College, and with minors in English, History, and Socialist/Marxist Studies) from the University of Maine.
+His major field is Political Theory and secondary fields are International Relations and American Politics.
+He has an interdisciplinary doctoral emphasis in Global Studies and has taught for the Black Studies and Sociology departments.